 A success accelerated by artificial intelligence

-Uber Eats was built around data obtained from the root business Uber.
+The service was built around data obtained from the root business Uber.
 The two companies share a huge data lake, giving both teams access to the entire Uber context.
 And since Uber has already invested heavily in its market, relying on information from ten years of data collection, Uber Eats builds on this well-established infrastructure.

 This is an excellent way to optimize the company’s organization, whether we are talking about food delivery service or passenger transport.
-Using this data has already solved many of the most common problems in the delivery market, such as finding someone to pick you up or deliver faster than any other service.
+Using this data has already solved many of the most common problems in the real time delivery market, such as finding someone to pick you up or deliver faster than any other service.
 It is part of the keys to the success and growth of start-ups Delivery.

 Estimating the delivery time is a very scientific question.
 And Uber Eats strives to find the right solution, making sure delivery times are significantly shorter than other services.
 It is a multi-step process powered by software that unravels several data points: a load of a restaurant, the time required to prepare a given order, the match between the preparation time and the time of collection, etc. The use of all this data ensures that the food arrives at the customer lukewarm and as soon as possible.